This article was last updated by on

 So, here is a few seedling requirements after germination.

-• Ensure the seedling receives a minimum of eight hours of bright indirect sunlight.
-However, do not expose seeds to direct sunlight till now as it leads to leaf burn.
+• Place your plant sapling on a warm windowsill, 2-3 feet away from a south-facing window, for at least eight hours of bright indirect sunlight.
+Do not expose seedlings to direct sunlight, as it leads to leaf burn.

-• Ensure to keep the soil pH neutral or slightly acidic (5.5 – 7.5).
+• Keep the soil pH neutral or slightly acidic (5.5 – 7.5).

 • Watch out for pests like spider mites and aphids.
 Apply soapy water or use neem oil to prevent them from coming.